How to create your own wildflower meadow

 Where do I start?

-First you need to remove as much grass as you can – garden grass has been selectively bred to be a thug and will out-compete most meadow species.
-Remove as much of the topsoil as possible as meadow flowers aren’t suited to a rich environment and will cause weak, sappy growth.
+First you need to reduce the grass and competitive weeds as best you can – garden grass has been selectively bred to be dominant and will out-compete most meadow species.
+If your chosen plot is very fertile you may need to remove a layer of the topsoil.
+Meadow flowers aren’t suited to a rich environment, which will cause weak, sappy growth and too much competition from the existing seed base.

-Turn over the remaining soil down to 20cm, level it and sow a meadow seed mix.
-The wildflower mix that works for you will spend on the climate and geology of where you live.
+Cultivate the remaining soil to between 10 and 20cm, level it and sow a meadow seed mix.
+The mix that works for you will depend on the climate and geology of where you live.
 Different flowers will thrive in a chalky soil to a clay or acidic one.
-The great thing about a meadow is that it’s cheap and easy to test and learn.
-Be prepared to water the soil in dry spells, as if the seeds dry out whilst they are germinating, they’ll not recover.
+The great thing about a meadow is that it’s cheap and easy to test and learn from.
+Plus you can still have a variety of heights, colours, and styles to choose from.
+Be prepared to water the soil in dry spells; if the seeds dry out whilst they are germinating they won’t recover.

 Don't be daunted

-When we first stripped the turf at The Vyne I was daunted by the vast expanse of bare soil and I wondered if I had made a terrible mistake.
-I persevered with it and by June, interest was growing.
+When we first power harrowed the turf at The Vyne I was daunted by the vast expanse of bare soil and I wondered if I had made a terrible mistake.
+We persevered with it and by June, interest was growing.
 In July, staff and visitors were overwhelming in their praise.
 Visitors love spending time there and taking selfies.
-Once established, the meadow is pretty low maintenance.
+Once established a simple meadow can be relatively low maintenance.